 We understand that all students learn differently and strive to meet the individual learning needs of each child entrusted to us.
 While most of these needs are met in the traditional college preparatory classroom by faculty trained to meet a variety of learning styles and preferences, we also offer gifted and advanced instruction, tutoring, and individual courses for students who need these services.
 Learning truly becomes personalized at Dunham as we work to make sure every child meets his or her God-given potential.

-We desire to educate students who possess wisdom and eloquence.
 Because we believe wisdom begins with knowing the Creator, we present God as the author of all life and all truth.
 We see eloquence—the ability to speak and write clearly, passionately, and convincingly—as the hallmark of a sound and thorough education.
 Through a carefully planned progression of instruction in grammar, logic, and rhetoric, students learn to articulate their ideas through clear and concise writing and oration.
 Eloquence finds its pinnacle through a ready defense of the faith, a desired outcome for every Dunham graduate.

 Skilled and caring teachers are the key to everything we do.
-With a student/teacher ratio of 8:1 and an average class size of 14, students make big connections with each other and their teachers, who know and pray for them by name.
+With a student/teacher ratio of 8:1 and an average class size of 15, students make big connections with each other and their teachers, who know and pray for them by name.
 We understand how students learn, where they struggle, and what makes them tick.
 We know their greatest strengths, their secret aspirations, and the 122 other things that make them them.
 This capacity for connecting with students on a personal level is part of our school’s unique culture and often what our alumni value the most from their years at Dunham.